Personal profile

 My research is centred very broadly around the psychological side of migration.

 Using a mixed-methods approach, the majority of my research investigates well-being of ethnic and religious minority groups, particularly refugees.
 I like to explore these topics from a multidisciplinary and policy-focused perspective, for example by investigating how refugee resettlement policies and support programmes can optimise integration and well-being of refugees.
-I also explore the link between the use of digital technologies and well-being among migrants, including unaccompanied refugee children.
+I also explore the link between the use of digital technologies, social relationships, and well-being among migrants, including unaccompanied refugee children.
 I have conducted research projects in the UK, the Netherlands, Canada, and Chile.

 Supervisory Interests

 I supervise PhD students on a variety of topics that focus on the psychological side of migration.
-I welcome proposals from students who want to investigate well-being of migrants, refugees, or international students.
-This includes research into existing inequalities.
+I welcome proposals from students who want to investigate well-being or mental health of migrants, refugees, or international students.
+I am particularly interested in the role of social relationships and/or the role of digital technology in wellbeing and mental health.
+I also accept projects looking into British people's attitudes towards migration: i.e., what are predictors of negative and positive attitudes and behaviours towards migration, and what can we do to improve these attitudes and/or support for migrants?

 Scholarly biography